XuanTran123/xuantran123.github.io/index.md

 <img src="Scooter Survival Analysis/scooter_image.jpg?raw=true"/>

 ### Project 2: Survival Analysis- Predict survival rate for e-scooters.
+This project is a module of the course Data Science for Business 2 at Aalto University.
+The dataset includes 283 observations of 283 scooters with 7 attributes.
+A survival analysis with Kaplan Meier Estimator is conducted with the historical data to build a survival analysis model to predict the survival rate of the scooters.
+Moreover, a survival analysis with Kaplan Meier Estimator for scooters of manufacturers A,B, and C are also conducted.

+Log-rank test is conducted to confirm the difference among the survival rates of scootters from manufacturers A, B, and C. 2 models(Cox Regression and Random Survival Forest) are built  to predict the survival rate of the scooters.
+Later, those models are used to predict the survival rate of 10 new scooters which were not included in the original dataset.
 - [Python Notebook](Scooter Survival Analysis/survival_analysis.html)
 - [Report](Scooter Survival Analysis/Survival_analysis_report.pdf)